-Roast the chicken for 20 minutes with the breast side up.
+- Roast the chicken for 20 minutes with the breast side up.
 Then flip it and cook 20 minutes more, breast side down.
 Turn it over again and cook for an additional 20 minutes, breast side up.
 For a smaller chicken, this may be all the time you need.
 If it’s closer to 4 pounds, you’ll need an additional 20 or so minutes.
-Remove the chicken from the oven when a thermometer inserted into the thickest part of the thigh reads 165° F.
+Remove the chicken from the oven when the juices run clear and a thermometer inserted into the thickest part of the thigh reads 165° F.

-To serve, place some simple greens on each plate, arrange a piece of chicken and a few garlic croutons on top, and drizzle as liberally as you like with both dressing and gravy.
+- To serve, place some greens on each plate, arrange a piece of chicken and a few baguette slices on top, and drizzle as liberally as you like with both dressing and gravy.

 - This big recipe is perfect for a casual dinner party or to feed a small family two or three times throughout the week.
 If you're spacing it out, buy the second baguette on the day you plan to serve it.

 - Whether for a dinner party or family meal, it's worth cooking this recipe shortly before serving so all the components will be at their best on the first night.